micc83/mailamie/readme.md

 Usage:
   mailamie [options]
-  mailamie --host=127.0.0.1:25    Ex.
+  mailamie --host=127.0.0.1 --port=25    Ex.
 SMTP Host definition

 Options:
-  -H, --host=HOST       Set the host on which to listen for SMTP calls -h, --help            Display this help message
+  -H, --host=HOST       Set the host on which to listen for calls -p, --port=PORT       Set the port on which to listen for SMTP calls -h, --help            Display this help message
   -q, --quiet           Do not output any message
   -V, --version         Display this application version